CaedenPH/CaedenPH/README.md

 # Hello there! 👋

 My name is Caeden and I'm a developer.
-I live in the UK, but I was born in the USA, and you can find me on discord [here](https://discord.gg/35QWkrf8Xj)
+I live in the UK, but I was born in the USA, and you can find me on discord [here](https://discord.gg/35QWkrf8Xj).
+My discord tag is Fred™#7205

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)